Project details

 Step 10: Trace the Arm Curve

 Each arm has a curved cutout along its inner edge to provide a generous seating area.
 To draw the curve, start by driving two screws partway into an arm blank, about ¼ inch from the edge: Place one screw 2¾ inches from the rear end and the other 12 inches from the front end.
-Find the center point between the screws, measure in 2 inches, and make a mark.
-Press a thin wood strip against the two screws, bending it until it meets the 2-inch mark.
+Find the center point between the screws, measure in two inches, and make a mark.
+Press a thin wood strip against the two screws, bending it until it meets the two-inch mark.
 Hold it in place as you trace a line along the strip’s outer edge, as shown.

 Step 11: Cut the Curve